 File Acceptance: Must be the appropriate xml schema and contain all required field tags.
 Files that cannot be recognized as a valid format will not be processed and will not receive a submission report.
 In this case, the submitting hospital will receive notification that a problem occurred in processing the submission.

 Record Acceptance: Records that contain Level 1 or Level 2 errors, in the FTDS, will cause that record to be rejected.
 The hospital will be required to correct these errors and resubmit to the NGTR for that record to be loaded into the database.
 A record may have up to 5 level 3 or 4 errors before being considered invalid.
-Flagged records will be returned to the hospital for verification of data and correction and resubmission.
+Notification of flagged records will be returned to the hospital for verification of data and correction and resubmission.
 Resubmissions must be received by the final submission due date.
-The acute care facility’s total record count must be 90% valid for each quarter.
+The acute care facility’s total record count must be at least 90% valid for each quarter.

 Hospitals that submit a data file will receive a submission report from the NGTR once the file has been processed.
 Records that are entered through the Web Registry will only be processed once the record has been put into the closed status.
 A daily process will submit all records that were closed that day.
 Those records will be submitted together and will be validated against applicable business rules.
 Upon completion of the validation process, a submission report will be sent to the submitting hospital.
 This report will outline the error level(s) and the records number(s) for review and correction.